javadev-a/ceph-container/README.md

 # Least specific
 ```

+When a developer needs to add a new file, he must consider how generic this file is.
+The more generic the file is, the most the file should be in a least specific directory.

 #### Basic templating in staging
 ##### Variable file replacements
 In any source file, a special variable in the form `__VAR_NAME__` (two leading and trailing